 7. Ceramic or Porcelain Tile

-If you are looking for the best flooring type for your bathroom, choose tiles, which for decades has been the dominant figure there.
+If you are looking for the best flooring type for your bathroom, choose tiles, which for decades have been the dominant figure there.
 This doesn’t, however, mean you can’t use it for your bedroom, living room, and kitchen.

-Installation of tile is labor-intensive and is probably the only type that’s not DIY and newbie-friendly and best left to a professional installer.
+Installation of tile is labor-intensive and is probably the only type that’s not DIY and newbie-friendly and is best left to a professional installer.
 The upside is they are not prone to dent and are scratch-resistant.

 What to Consider When Choosing a Floor

-In this section, you’ll learn more about different types of flooring options and how they fit into different aspects of your home and which one will be most suitable for your project.
+In this section, you’ll learn more about different types of flooring options how they fit into different aspects of your home and which one will be most suitable for your project.

 Here are the most important: